 STEP 4 – SEND THE LISTS TO YOUR PHOTOGRAPHER

-If you and your fiance are having a First Look with each other, then the best time to do your wedding party photos and family photos would be BEFORE the ceremony.
-You’ll begin with the First Look and then transition into family portraits and wedding party photos.
+If you and your fiance are having a First Look with each other, then the best time to do your family portraits and wedding party portraits is BEFORE the ceremony.
+You’ll begin with the First Look in private place.
+Directly after, we’ll capture the family portraits and wedding party portraits.

-If you’re not having a first look, you’ll want to schedule your wedding party photos and family photos directly after the ceremony ends.
-It’s best to do it before people become distracted at Cocktail Hour with eating and drinking.
-We recommend that your officiant make a reminder announcement about these photos before and after the ceremony.
+If you’re not having a First Look, then we will schedule your group portraits directly after the ceremony ends.
+It’s best to do this before people become too distracted at cocktail hour with eating and drinking.
+We recommend that your officiant make a reminder announcement about the timing of these photos before and after the ceremony.